MariloyH/PyBer_Analysis/README.md

 # Results
 ## Merging the 2 databases to get the required data
 From the available data of PyBer,  citi_data.csv & the ride_data.csv, we created a Data Frame with the information we will need for the purpose of this proyect.
-Using the *groupby dataframe function* to get the total number of trips made, the total number of drivers and the rates per driver and per trip, this  for each type of trips the company makes: Urban, Suburban and Rural.
+We use the *groupby dataframe function* to get the total number of rides, the total number of drivers and the fares per driver and per ride, and we sort for the city type  the company has: Urban, Suburban and Rural.

 <img width="621" alt="Totals per city" src="https://user-images.githubusercontent.com/102195803/167002464-f8ed080e-51e6-4b9b-9f68-d7cbce0fe203.png">

 ## Refinig the data
-In order to plot the results, we performed several operations in the previous data frame to perform the analysis.
+In order to plot the results, we performed several operations in the previous data frame to perform the analysis and selecte a period of time as a sample for this analysis.

 <img width="601" alt="FarebyDate_DF" src="https://user-images.githubusercontent.com/102195803/167001624-6486686a-b8c7-4c8b-9813-0dc7ccc30c89.png">